 A camera to provide a focus for tree and nature interest.
 Read more about Tree Photography.

 Why not have a hot drink in the outdoors without having to make up and carry a flask?
-The engineering of the kelly kettle or storm kettle are fantastic:- boil enough water for a couple of mugs of hot tea with just a few twigs.
+The engineering of the kelly kettle is fantastic:- boil enough water for a couple of mugs of hot tea with just a few twigs.
 It’s good fun too and kids love it.

 If you live in the UK the ForestXplorer app from the Forestry Commission for use with the iPhone: “carry the forest in your pocket”.
 Download or gift from it from the itunes store.
 An alternative smartphone gift would be a level or theodolite app, which can be used to measure the height of a tree.